 Ear Wax Microsuction

 Private ear wax removal by microsuction is the cleanest, fastest and safest way to remove impacted earwax in blocked and waxy ears.
-The procedure takes 20 minutes and results are instant.
+Appointments can take upto 15 minutes and results are mostly instant.
 Ear wax removal by microsuction involves the insertion of a microtip or Zoellner tube into the External Auditory Meatus (ear canal), along with a sterile plastic canula.
 Suction is then used and the compacted wax is pulled out of the ear canal.

 Yes.
 It is recommended to use earwax softeners (Olive Oil/Hydrogen Peroxide/ Sodium Bicarbonate) for a minimum of 2 days, however it is not essential and the procedure can be done without it if necessary.